Canada's NWT borrowing boost may help unlock stranded oil and gas

-CALGARY, Alberta, April 21 (Reuters) - Canada’s Northwest Territories will be able to borrow an extra C$500 million to fund new infrastructure projects and potentially tap stranded oil and gas reserves after the federal government upped its borrowing cap in the budget on Tuesday.
+CALGARY, Alberta (Reuters) - Canada’s Northwest Territories will be able to borrow an extra C$500 million to fund new infrastructure projects and potentially tap stranded oil and gas reserves after the federal government upped its borrowing cap in the budget on Tuesday.

 The new borrowing limit of C$1.3 billion is less than the C$1.8 billion requested by the NWT but still a huge boost to the vast but sparsely populated territory, home to nearly 25 percent of Canada’s natural gas reserves.